 Some Skeptics seem to be overly concerned with what they call "pseudo science", by attacking natural therapy modalities.
 It has to be recognised that more harm is done by the over prescribtion of medical drugs than by over prescribtion of vitamins or a good diet.

-Naturopaths certainly are not against science, more the opposite, particular as more and more natural advice and treatment has been now scientifically proven.
+Naturopaths certainly are not against science, to the contrary, particular as more and more natural advice and treatment has been now scientifically proven.
 No one today would dispute that diet is an important factor of health, or that smoking or drinking is harmful.
 Many natural substances haven been scientifically accepted.

 Science is often "black or white", whereas life is in "Colour", lets not forget that.